Published On: Mar 14 2013 02:49:34 PM EDTUpdated On: Mar 19 2015 02:00:00 AM EDT

 1985: The sitcom "Alice" ends its nine-season run after 202 episodes.
 The show starred Linda Lavin in the title role, a widow who moved with her young son to start her life over and found a job working at a diner in Arizona.
 The show proved to be a ratings success over its run, finishing in the top 10 four of its nine seasons.

-1982: Heavy metal guitarist Randy Rhoads (right), best known as a member of Ozzy Osbourne's band, dies at the age of 25 in a plane crash in Leesburg, Fla.
+1982: Heavy metal guitarist Randy Rhoads (right), best known as a member of Ozzy Osbourne's band, dies at the age of 25 in a plane crash in Leesburg, Florida.
 The plane was buzzing Osbourne's tour bus when its left wing clipped the bus, sending the plane into a spiraling crash into a nearby garage.
 Pilot Andrew Aycock and hairdresser/seamstress Rachel Youngblood were also killed in the crash.
 Rhoads, who performed on Osbourne's first two albums, 1980's "Blizzard of Ozz" and 1981's "Diary of a Madman," was also known for co-founding the band Quiet Riot at the age of 16.

 1979: The cable television network C-SPAN goes on the air, just in time to offer the first televised session made available by the U.S. House of Representatives, beginning with a speech by Rep. Al Gore, D-Tenn.
 The station, whose name stands for Cable-Satellite Public Affairs Network, initially was received by only 3.5 million homes and the network had just three employees.